 If you have developed trigger finger as a result of conditions in your workplace you may be eligible for compensation.
 Call us today on 0800 10 757 95 to find out more.

-Although trigger finger often occurs as a result of genetic factors or underlying illness, in other cases it can be caused by work and is classed as an industrial disease.
-If you suffer from trigger finger as a result of work, you may be liable to make a trigger finger claim.
+Although it often occurs as a result of genetic factors or underlying illness, in other cases it can be caused by work and is classed as an industrial disease.
+If you suffer from trigger finger as a result of work, you may be liable to make a claim.

-Workers who are likely to be affected by trigger finger can include:
+Workers who are likely to be affected by this condition can include: